 While Planning Your Move…

 Make Your Budget

 Budgeting is likely going to be the single most important thing you do to prepare for your move to a new city.
 And in reality, you’ll likely need two budgets: one for your move and one for your new home’s expenses.
 Ensuring you stay within these budgets is crucial to savings, as well.
 Keep in mind that shorter moves in-state can usually come in under $1,000 but larger scale moves across states will definitely run into four figures or more.

 While you’re budgeting, make sure you’re including the money you’ll set aside to power up your emergency savings.
 Even if you’re familiar with doing research online (as 48% of couples are after picking a wedding venue), any big event like a move can throw all sorts of wrenches into your plan.
 Having some extra oomph in your emergency savings fund will help you get through those snags.

 Find Out if Your Employer Offers Relocation Assistance

 Are you relocating for a new job?
 That’s great!
 Even greater if your new employer offers moving assistance.
-This may include funds for moving, help finding housing, or even temporary housing while you’re still settling in.
+This may include funds for moving, relocation tax considerations, help finding housing, or even temporary housing while you’re still settling in.
 If your employer offers this service, you should absolutely take advantage of it.
 It could help you save a fair amount of money while prepping for your move.